brieonbread/anglerfish/README.md

 # anglerfish
-Mission: To advance the sport through technology
+Mission: To advance the sport through better pacing technology